 Packing for Your Stay

-14. Bring eyeshades.
+14. Bring an eye mask.
 They are for your eyes what earplugs are for your ears—and they’re especially important if your room doesn’t have blackout curtains.
+Look for ones that are contoured so they don’t restrict your eye movements during deep sleep.

-15. Bring your own sheets.
-If you have space to pack them, your own set of sheets could help you sleep better, as you’re already used to their feel and scent.
+15. Pack a sleep sack if you tend to worry about the cleanliness or comfort of your hotel linens.
 They also are helpful for folks with skin sensitivities who are worried about the detergents or bleach used to clean hotel linens.

 Preparing to Hit the Hay

-19. Don’t eat a humongous dinner late at night.
+18. Don’t eat a large or overly rich dinner late at night.
 A belly that’s churning away digesting a big meal interferes with your ability to sleep soundly.

-21. Sip tea.
+20. Sip tea.
 A small cup of chamomile tea or other warm, non-caffeinated beverage can induce sleep.
-Don’t drink too much though, or else you’ll get up in the middle of the night to use the bathroom.
+Don’t drink too much though, or else you’ll need to get up in the middle of the night to use the bathroom.

 Just Before Bed

-25. Set backup wakeup calls.
+24. Set backup wakeup calls.
 How many times have you set an unfamiliar alarm clock, only to wake up the next morning in a rush because it never went off (or awakened in the middle of the night worrying it wouldn’t work)?
 For greater peace of mind, use two alarms—such as the hotel’s wakeup call service, your cell phone, a wristwatch, or a travel-sized alarm clock.
+Even if you’re not using the hotel’s alarm clock, check it to make sure the previous occupant of the room didn’t set it to go off at an early time.

 Once in Bed